Hurricane Irma Lessons

 First a quick update: we are fine, thanks.
 Our house is a bunker and held up to the winds.
 We have significant tree damage but everyone here is happy and healthy.
 My mother, sister, and brother and their families all stayed at our house and despite the storm howling outside, we enjoyed a safe and secure few days together.

-Natural disasters, hell, disasters of any kind, have an interesting way of clarifying what's important.
-After all, when you're surrounded by 100+ MPH winds, it's hard to worry about your golf score, your neighbor's new Lexus or whatever petty foolishness has been cluttering up your mind.
+Natural disasters, hell, disasters of any kind, have an interesting way of clarifying what’s important.
+After all, when you’re surrounded by 100+ MPH winds, it’s hard to worry about your golf score, your neighbor’s new or whatever petty foolishness has been cluttering up your mind.
 Instead, the necessities of life come into sharp focus.
-It's almost like Maslow's Hierarchy popped off the page of your college sociology book in crystal clear relief.
+It’s almost like Maslow’s Hierarchy popped off the page of your college sociology book in crystal clear relief.

 First comes safety, solid shelter, having something to eat, and clean water.